offchan42/machine-learning-curriculum/README.md

 Or you can just submit a [new issue](https://github.com/off99555/machine-learning-curriculum/issues/new) containing the resource you want me to include if you don't have time to send a pull request.

+The resource you want to include should be free to study.

 <hr>

 [![Built with Spacemacs](https://cdn.rawgit.com/syl20bnr/spacemacs/442d025779da2f62fc86c2082703697714db6514/assets/spacemacs-badge.svg)](http://spacemacs.org)